heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 (And that already seems like a needless complication of such a simple thing als elementwise multiplication!)

 [^3]: This is a joke.
-In reality, mathematians are taught that if
+In reality, mathematicians are taught that if
     something is named after someone, that is a good indication that person *didn't* invent that.